CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 -----------------------------------------------
 The |library| ``parsergen`` package provides a one-step parsing mechanism that can parse dynamic tabular and non-tabular device output.
 The ``parsergen`` produces significantly fewer lines of code than standard parsing mechanisms.

 The ``parsergen`` package is a generic parser for show commands.
-You can use the package to create a parser class for any given show command, and then reuse this class to create tests for any values found within the output.
+You can use the package to create a parser class for any given show command, and then reuse your new class to create tests for the output values.

 Using ``parsergen`` to create a parser class is particularly useful when you don't have a |library| model for a feature.
 In this example, we'll create a new parser class for the NXE/VXLAN platform.